 short new documentaries have been added, produced by RJHS: entitled Dorothy Baker: Copake’s British War Bride; The Diaries of Erika Lobel; and Cliff Paino - a Gallery Talk (about his parents in WWII).

 (Note: Sadly, Copake's 'British War Bride', Ms. Dorothy Baker passed away in mid-October at the age of 97)

 On October 23rd, we did something completely new!
 We staged a sold out performance of the author and Hillsdale historian Lauren Letellier's autobiographical, one-woman show, 'THE VILLAGE CIDIOT", as a Benefit for the RJHS.
 The performance was held at the Ancram Opera House: and raised significant funds for the Historical Society.
 The RJHS is very grateful to Lauren Letellier for sharing her talents, and to Paul Ricciardi and Jeffrey Mousseau Co-Artistic Directors, for allowing us to use their wonderful performance space in the historic former Grange building In the Hamlet of Ancram and thanks also to our volunteers who helped facilitate this stellar theatrical production!

 Pictured Above - Lauren Letellier performing her work "the Village Cidiot"at the Ancram Opera House and with RJHS President, Lesley Doyel,

 and Special Holiday Decorations: Dec.
 4th, 12 to 4 pm

-On December 4th, RJHS will display vintage Christmas items, two raffles, and have handcrafted wreathes available for sale.
-In addition to serving baked goods and hot cider, children and their families can visit Santa Claus.
-Join us!
+On December 4th, RJHS as part of the annual Winter Walk, displayed vintage Christmas tems, two raffles, and handcrafted wreathes werev available for sale.
+In addition to serving baked goods and hot cider, children and their families visited Santa Claus.

 ...and in 2023